-- Returning to Vault 101 in 3 and rescuing its inhabitants from the new draconian Overseer, only to be told that because I'd killed him I'd have to leave, never to return, by the character's childhood friend and possibly sweetheart was almost too much.
+- Returning to Vault 101 in 3 and rescuing its inhabitants from the new draconian Overseer, only to be told that because I'd killed him I'd have to leave, never to return, by the character's childhood friend and possibly sweetheart is almost too much.
 Even if you convince him to give up peacefully, she still kicks you out.
 As a little bit of meta-text, talking either side down doesn't end the quest yet.
 The final mission objective reads "Leave Vault 101 forever".

 - There's a certain house with a Mister Handy that can be programmed to do several different things.
 If you make it read a poem to the family's children, you can follow it and witness it reading the story to two tiny skeletons.
-What makes it worse is that the poem is "There Will Come Soft Rains," which is a lecture about how nothing in the world would miss the human race after it's gone.
+What makes it worse is that the poem is "There Will Come Soft Rains," which is a lecture about how nothing in the world would miss the human race after they're gone.
 This is actually the title to a Ray Bradbury short story, which in turn was named after the real-life poem by Sara Teasedale.

 - The very sad background music that plays when you wander the wasteland; it almost makes you wish something will attack you so the confrontation score kicks in (or you could just use the radio).
 Even worse than that, though, is the bit with the player's father.
 Damn, just damn.
 You have to do so much just to see him again after you leave the vault, and on top of that, he dies soon afterward.

 - Liberty Prime's death.
 "I DIE...SO THAT DEMOCRACY...MAY...LIVE."
 Made slightly better when you realize that the Brotherhood of Steel are working to rebuild him.
 It will take decades to do it, but someday Liberty Prime shall walk alongside humanity once again.

 Moira: Well, look around at the world we live in.
 It may be okay to you, but I've read about what it used to be like, and this isn't it.
 So we all need something that keeps us going, despite all the terrible things around us.
 For me, it's things like this book... did you ever try to put a broken piece of glass back together?
 Even if the pieces fit, you can't make it whole again the way it was.
 But if you're clever, you can still use the pieces to make other useful things.
 Maybe even something wonderful, like a mosaic.
 Well, the world broke just like glass.
 And everyone's trying to put it back together like it was, but it'll never come together the same way... the Wasteland Survival Guide isn't much towards that lofty goal, but it's an important one.
 And that's why I need your help. [voice cracks a little] I don't think I can do it alone.

 - Here's one for Video Game Cruelty Potential: You can talk Moira into not writing the book at all, which gives you the Dream Crusher perk.
 Moira also stops being cheery if you take this path.

 - Somewhere in the outskirts of the Capital Wasteland is a little area with empty Nuka-Cola bottles lined up in a row, BB ammo scattered about, and a smaller-than-adult skeleton with a BB gun and full Nuka-Colas lying beside it.
 A short distance away is the blackened earth of a bomb impact.
 This kid went out for some leisurely target practice and probably never saw it coming.

-Similarly, standing on a bluff after "Trouble on the Homefront," having lost both your father and the place you grew up in, and looking out over the blasted remains of America as "Way Back Home" plays was bitterly, bitterly ironic.
+- Similarly, standing on a bluff after "Trouble on the Homefront," having lost both your father and the place you grew up in, and looking out over the blasted remains of America as "Way Back Home" plays was bitterly, bitterly ironic.
 The countryside Crosby's singing of doesn't exist anymore, and you've got no home to go back to.

 - One of the Enclave scientists at Adams Air Force Base has a holotape from her big brother telling her that he was being transferred over to the Satellite Relay Station.
 The player likely killed him and if the player got the holotape, you probably killed the last surviving member of that family.

 - Arkansas of Minefield, an old man still patrolling the settlement of his youth, which was wiped clean of life when slavers captured or murdered everyone save Arkansas, including his family.
 Now he's dedicated to killing anyone who tries to despoil the ghost-town that's left, and you can't even help him if you try; too many years in the Wasteland make him regard everyone as an enemy.
 He's just gonna keep his post on that tower until he dies, or someone kills him, or you sell him into slavery.
 It just seems so... heartbreakingly lonely.

-Sort of Fridge Logic, but talking to people in Rivet City tells you that Trinnie, "loose" alcoholic, came from Lamplight.
+- Sort of Fridge Logic, but talking to people in Rivet City tells you that Trinnie, the "loose" alcoholic, came from Lamplight.
 After running the Big Trouble in Big Town quest and realizing just how unprepared Lamplighters are when they're forced to leave, it kind of makes you wonder if bright, mature Lucy or adorable little Bumble could wind up like Trinnie someday.

 - Watching the sun rising from Arlington Cemetery, with the blasted district spread out below and your PipBoy playing "America the Beautiful," is oddly affecting.
 Thank God "Taps" wasn't on the playlist.

 - It's a common misconception that the reason you can't harm kids in this game is because of the obvious moral and legal issues with allowing players to do that.
 No, the real reason is so you can hate yourself forever if you take the evil path and kill their parents/guardians.
 Take this line from Maggie if you talk to her after you kill her guardian, Billy Creel:

 Maggie: Billy always said that I get too friendly with people I don't know, and it's dangerous...
 I miss him.